 All projects (starting with the highest-level vision) require justification; like creating organizational culture, plans don’t ‘just happen’ – leadership must establish guiding principles, values, and smart goals.

-The following are tips I recommend for justifying and prioritizing projects:
+The following are tips we recommend for justifying and prioritizing projects:

 - Challenge, challenge, challenge.
 Leaders should vigorously challenge their strategy and vision during the planning process.
 The higher level the leader is, the less likely they will be challenged by others; therefore, understand that it is ok to push yourself when planning.
 Then ask your peer group to tug on your vision a bit more.
 It’s all about developing a laser-focused justification for upcoming projects that will consume an enormous amount of time and impact many (if not all) in the organization.